-- u When you execute SECURE CONSOLE, path specifiers are disabled.
-The sys:system search path remains in effect, but you cannot create new search paths. - u Use of SECURE CONSOLE is recommended, especially in securitysensitive environments.
-SECURE CONSOLE prevents the following types of breaches in security: - u Trojan Horse modules.
-If you don't use SECURE CONSOLE, a module can be loaded from a DOS partition, a diskette drive, or any directory on a NetWare[®] volume.

-If you allow modules to be loaded from all these drives, anyone who has access to the server console can load a loadable module.
-An intruder could create a module to access or alter any information on the server, or to change user account information at the server security level.

-u Date and Time Modifications.
-Some security and accounting features (such as password expiration, time restrictions, intruder detection, and lockout intervals) depend on date and time for their enforcement.

-If you don't use SECURE CONSOLE, an intruder can change the date and time at the server and bypass these time-dependent features.

-u To disable SECURE CONSOLE, use DOWN to bring down the server in an orderly way, and then reboot the server.
+- When you execute SECURE CONSOLE, path specifiers are disabled.
+The sys:system search path remains in effect, but you cannot create new search paths. - Use of SECURE CONSOLE is recommended, especially in securitysensitive environments.
+SECURE CONSOLE prevents the following types of breaches in security: - Trojan Horse modules.
+If you don't use SECURE CONSOLE, a module can be loaded from a DOS partition, a diskette drive, or any directory on a NetWare® volume. - If you allow modules to be loaded from all these drives, anyone who has access to the server console can load a loadable module.
+An intruder could create a module to access or alter any information on the server, or to change user account information at the server security level. - Date and Time Modifications.
+Some security and accounting features (such as password expiration, time restrictions, intruder detection, and lockout intervals) depend on date and time for their enforcement. - If you don't use SECURE CONSOLE, an intruder can change the date and time at the server and bypass these time-dependent features. - To disable SECURE CONSOLE, use DOWN to bring down the server in an orderly way, and then reboot the server.

-Торіс See Server console The Server Console Additional security tips Securing the Server Console Screen saver and console lock "SCRSAVER" on page 283
+Topic See Server console The Server Console Additional security tips NetWare Server Security Screen saver and console lock "SCRSAVER" on page 280